bpatra/personal-blog/_posts/2020-04-27-baby-twins-deep-learning-classification-inception-resnetv1.md

 The classification reports and confusion matrix on the test dataset confirm the measure on the validation set.
 We achieve nearly 80% of accuracy.
 One interesting thing is, from the report, J. looks to be a little be more difficult for our model to classify than L. Honestly, I have no assumption on what could cause this.
 A deeper analysis by examining layers in the spirit of what has been presented above could be conducted.

 <h2>Conclusion</h2>
 I did not spend time trying to tune so much the <em>InceptionResNetV1</em> hyperparameters.
-I also tweaked but only a little the top layers.
+I tweaked a little the top layers of the classifier.
 No doubt that there is room for great improvements here.
 This can constitute a follow up blog post.

 Also, I did not confront other algorithms and deeplearning architectures.
 I quickly gave a try to the <a href="https://sefiks.com/2018/08/06/deep-face-recognition-with-keras/">Deepface Keras implementation</a> but without significant results.
 I did not spend time investigating why this was not working.
 Once again this could be part of an interesting follow up.
 Ideally, I would also benchmark this <a href="https://github.com/ageitgey/face_recognition" target="_blank">DLib implementation</a>.